Paraphraser/IOTstackBackup/README.md

 > There are many reasons why a folder like `~/.local/bin` might not be in your search path.
 It is beyond the scope of this document to explore all the possibilities.
 Google is your friend.

-### <a name="nextcloudPreparation"> Preparing for Nextcloud backups</a>
+### <a name="nextcloudMariaDBprep"></a>Preparing for Nextcloud and MariaDB backups

-Nextcloud backup and restore was introduced in September 2021.
-It has several dependencies on IOTstack which you should check before your first run.
+Nextcloud backup and restore was introduced in September 2021; MariaDB in May 2022.
+Both have several dependencies on IOTstack which you should check before your first backup run.

 1. Make sure your local copy of the IOTstack repository is fully up-to-date: